KarthikRaman01/DesignPatterns/src/com/designpatterns/behavioural/ReadMe.txt

 Invoker

+Mediator
+Centralised point of communication for a group of objects
+Example: Flight Control room
+Things to remember:
+1) Colleague
+2) Chat Mediator --> Group Chat
+One person sends the message --> mediator send it to everyone and every one should be able to see the message

 Iterator Pattern
 To iterate through a collection without knowing what sort of collection it is - could be a